hashicorp/terraform-provider-google/website/docs/r/compute_region_target_https_proxy.html.markdown

 * `certificate_manager_certificates` -
   (Optional)
-  URLs to certificate manager certificate resources that are used to authenticate connections between users and the load balancer.
+  URLs to certificate manager certificate resources that are used to authenticate connections between users and the load balancer. sslCertificates and certificateManagerCertificates can't be defined together.
-  Currently, you may specify up to 15 certificates.
-Certificate manager certificates do not apply when the load balancing scheme is set to INTERNAL_SELF_MANAGED. sslCertificates and certificateManagerCertificates fields can not be defined together.
   Accepted format is `//certificatemanager.googleapis.com/projects/{project}/locations/{location}/certificates/{resourceName}` or just the self_link `projects/{project}/locations/{location}/certificates/{resourceName}`

 * `ssl_certificates` -